Speed Limit

 Developer: Gamechuck | Publisher: Chorus Worldwide Games | Release Date: 2021 | Genre: Action / Arcade / Indie | Website: Official Website | Purchase: Steam

-Although you start in a train with the ability to jump, crouch and shoot, the game throws players into many other situations as the action continues to escalate.
+Although you start in a train with the ability to jump, crouch, and shoot, the game throws players into many other situations as the action continues to escalate.
 There is never a dull moment in Speed Limit, from a top-down highway chase to a Super Hang On style motorbike race.
 It’s a good thing that the protagonist is proficient in piloting helicopters and jet planes, too, as these also make an appearance.

 Speed Limit is, without a doubt, an action-packed title, but it can also be rather frustrating, especially to players who did not grow up sharpening their skills in an arcade.
 Fortunately, the game has an “Easy” mode that tones things down somewhat compared to the actually quite challenging “Normal” mode.
 In addition, the game doesn’t have a shortage of checkpoints, and after death, it only takes a few seconds before you are right back in the thick of things.
 Speed Limit is also not a random game, which means that with enough trial-and-error or decent observation skills, you’ll begin to see a “safe” route through all the dangers thrown at you.
-It can still be rage-inducing to get hit by a bullet flying from somewhere offscreen or smack into an obstacle that you didn’t see in time, but with enough practice, the game can be mastered.
+It can still be rage-inducing to get hit by a bullet flying from somewhere offscreen or smack into an obstacle you didn’t see in time, but with enough practice, the game can be mastered.

 Because Speed Limit throws together so many different genres, there will invariably be some levels that certain players enjoy more than others.
 For example, we really enjoyed the motorcycle part of the game, but the jet fighter part, which plays like an inverse After Burner, felt like it dragged on for too long.
 Then there’s the final boss, which is sure to cause easily frustrated players a lot of grief.
 Completing the game unlocks an “infinite” mode where hardcore players can attempt to get as far as possible as the game continues to loop through all the levels.
-The developers also released an “Arcade Edition” update for the game, adding two brand new modes.
+The developers also released an “Arcade Edition” update for the game, adding two brand-new modes.
 The Arcade mode features a nice CRT-style overlay for the game and adds credits, lives, and a high-score counter.
-Playing this mode allows players to compete for high scores and the option to play with unlimited credits also makes it a lot more forgiving.
+Playing this mode allows players to compete for high scores, and the option to play with unlimited credits makes it much more forgiving.
 On the other hand, Neon Mode takes the motorbike section of the game and turns it into a relaxing Synthwave experience.
 Driving your bike along an endless highway while soaking in the synth soundtrack and Vaporwave visuals is a great way to relax after dying countless times in the main game.

 System Requirements